This is a general guide for Singapore National Phase entries of an International (PCT) Patent Application.

 If the applicant does not wish to rely on the International Search Report, it is also possibile to request search of the Singapore patent application by the same deadline (Option I).

 If you instruct us to enter the Singapore national phase with amended claims, description or drawings, please make sure you provide us with the basis for the amendments.

 Any voluntary amendments should be filed before requesting examination of the Singapore patent application.
 We will hold your instructions on file and make the amendments prior to requesting examination.

 For a correction to be allowable, it must have been immediately obvious to the reader that a mistake had been made, and that nothing else would have been intended other than the correction being offered.

-No excess claims fees payable on entering the PCT national phase in Singapore.
-Excess fees are only payable on grant of a Singapore patent for any claims over 25.
+No excess claims fees are payable on entering the PCT national phase in Singapore.

 There is no fixed deadline for paying the grant fee for a Singapore patent application.
 The deadline for complying with the grant formalities is 2 months from the date of the Notice of Eligibility to Proceed to Grant.
 The Notice of Eligibility for Grant is issued where the Examination Report is positive and does not contain any unresolved objections.